How to create a risk management plan for your restaurant business

 In this restaurant risk management checklist, we offer seven strategies for reducing the chances of an incident occurring, including effective food risk management and providing training to keep employees safe.
 We'll also cover some common small business insurance policies that can help mitigate your food business's risk.

 Your employees are the heart of your business, so protecting them from harm in the workplace should be your top priority.
 And since your employees handle your day-to-day operations, they can often help avert potentially disastrous situations – if they have the proper training.
-Employee education to consider includes:
+To develop an effective risk avoidance plan, consider the following for employee education:

 Work safety.
 Protect your employees by conducting regular training sessions on proper lifting and carrying techniques for heavy items.
 Your chef and line cooks will need appropriate equipment to store sharp knives and tools, as well as heat-protection gear, such as potholders.
 Also, you may consider mandating footwear and attire that minimizes risks of injuries.
 If an employee is injured, workers' compensation insurance can help pay for medical expenses, as well as partial wages if time off work is needed to recover.